National Rally: Identitarian links

 A 2019 undercover investigation by Al Jazeera uncovered links between high-ranking National Rally figures and Generation Identity, a far-right Identitarian youth group.
 In secretly taped conversations, RN leaders endorsed goals of Generation Identity and discussed plans to "remigrate" immigrants, effectively sending them back to their countries of origin, if the RN came to power.
 Christelle Lechevalier, a RN Member of the European Parliament (MEP), said that many RN leaders held similar opinions as the GI, but sought to hide them from voters.

 Payment of party officials with EU funds

 In December 2023, 28 people, including Marine Le Pen and her father Jean Marie, were ordered to stand trial after they were charged with a scheme which involved paying National Rally party officials through EU funds which were earmarked for European Parliament assistants.

 On 31 March 2025, 25 National Rally members (including Le Pen, 9 other former NR MEPs, and 12 assistants) were found guilty.
 The sentences for Le Pen and several former MEPs included bans from running for political office.

+Le Pen has denied the allegations.
+Her appeal against both the verdict and sentence was heard at a Paris appeals court in early 2026.
+On July 7, the verdict was upheld, with a number of revisions and clarifications of the sentence, including the wearing of an ankle location monitor.
+The ruling would allow Le Pen to run for office.